darakian/ddh/README.md

 * DDT is a dangerous pesticide
 * I mistyped when I created the project

-DDH traverses input directories and their subdirectories, hashes all files found and reports findings.
+DDH traverses input directories and their subdirectories, hashes files as needed and reports findings.

 ## Install
 * Install [Rust](https://www.rust-lang.org/en-US/install.html)